kjantonmy/VBA-DevTools/README.md

 ### Nano_StopWatch.cls (Nano Seconds StopWatch)

-* This class provides stop watch functionality with nano seconds and micro seconds precision.
+* This class provides stop watch functionality with nanoseconds and microseconds precision.
 * It is built around **_`QueryPerformanceCounter`_** API.